hasundue/vim-keycasty/README.md

 ```

 ## Configuration
-The plugin refers the updatetime value for the time for which the pop-up automatically disappears if no input is received.
+Keycasty refers the updatetime value for the time for which the pop-up automatically disappears if no input is received.

-Set it as an appropriate value like 1000 ms, but notice that this may affect behavior of functionalities the editor or other plugins.
+Set it as an appropriate value like 1000 ms, but notice that this may affect behavior of the editor or other plugins.

 Example: